Niccoborg22/virtual-nutritionist-bot/ReadME.md

 ### Persona
 ---
-The persona of this chatbot is anyone that is concerned about his health and wants to have visibility on his eating
+The persona of this chatbot is anyone that is concerned about his health and wants to have visibility on his eating.

 ### Future improvements
 ---
 Some further future improvements to be implemented:
-- Add identification in the frontend and change the conversational model if the user is identified
+- Add identification in the frontend and improve context awareness by having access to previous conversations of the user once this one is identified.
-- Have a non-relational database linked to each account to keep track of each account's data
+- Have a non-relational database linked to each account to keep track of each account's data.
-- Create a Web Application that, upon identification, visualize your data
+- Create a Web Application that, upon identification, visualize your data.
-- Deploy the application on Telegram, WhatsApp and any other medium of communication
+- Continuosly store and process the 80% FAQ in order to improve the usefulness and robustness of the conversational model to user's most common prompts.

 ### Intent architecture
 ---